OpenBankProject/Sofit/README.md

 > compile
 > ~;container:start; container:reload /

-(Note that you first have to start sbt and then on its console start jetty with the container:start task, otherwise it will exit immediately.
+(Note that you first have to start sbt and then on its console start jetty with the container:start task, otherwise, it will exit immediately.
 More here: https://github.com/siasia/xsbt-web-plugin/wiki)

 In OS X, sbt can be installed with $ sudo port install sbt